 CEJA meetings and seminars are held throughout the year.
 NFYFC attends a minimum of four working groups in Brussels – including the General Assembly – and two seminars which are usually held in other EU countries.
 In addition to attending meetings, NFYFC also contributes to discussions via email.
 These meetings are an opportunity for our members’ views and concerns to be heard.

-For all the latest news from CEJA visit the CEJA media centre.
+For all the latest news from CEJA visit their website here

 T: 02476 857 200